cemac/LIFD_Torch_PINNS/README.md

 These notebooks require some additional data from the [PINNs](https://github.com/maziarraissi/PINNs) repository.

-If you haven't already, then please run the following code in the LIFD_CDT_ML_NOTEBOOKS directory via the terminal (Mac or Linux)  or Git Bash (Windows):
+If you haven't already, then please run the following code in the LIFD_ENV_ML_NOTEBOOKS directory via the terminal (Mac or Linux)  or Git Bash (Windows):

 ```bash
 git submodule init